Avimitin/nvim/docs/src/en_us/development.md

 ## Versioning

-This configuration is not gonna follow semver, instead, it use calendar versioning and release new version in each friday.
+This configuration is not gonna follow semver, instead, it use calendar versioning and release new version in each weekend.
-Version will be released in `YY.MM.W` format.
-The `W` represent the nth week of this month.
+Version will be released in `cvYYYY.0M.0D` format.

 ## Benchmark